 - Do you want your materials to be visible or hidden?

-- Do you work best in an ordered environment?
+- Are you most productive in an ordered environment?
 Or do you prefer that your surroundings “flow”?
 (Personally, I think it’s perfectly reasonable to alphabetize the spice cupboard.
 My family disagrees.)

 If you enjoy lots of fiber arts like I do, you’ll have a mix to keep track of.
-I find that I use parts of different systems to accommodate a fabric stash that remains friendly to garment sewing, home dec., traditional quilting, art quilting, piecing and applique.
-Check out what others are doing and find what works for you!
+I find that I use parts of different systems to accommodate a fabric stash that remains friendly to garment sewing, home dec, traditional quilting, art quilting, piecing and appliqué.
+Check out these fabric storage ideas and find what works for you!

 Here’s a clever technique that uses something I didn’t know existed: comic book storage boards!
 Comic book storage boards are heavier than card stock and are archival.
 Their extra bulk allows for vertical storage, making your shelves look like a mini fabric store filled with baby bolts.
 Thanks to Smashed Peas & Carrots for this idea!

 I wonder how many spare bedrooms have been converted to sewing studios?
 Often, the closet becomes a catch-all and is not used efficiently.
-Enter House for Five (now House for Six) with a great use for pants hangers!
+Enter House for Six with a great use for pants hangers!
 This is a great system for garment and home dec yardage!

-What’s your favorite storage tip for fabric?
+What are your best fabric storage ideas?
 Leave in the comments below – we’d love to know!